maefahluang-uni/99-project-coffeepedia/README.md

 # Project - Database system's classification of roasted coffee beans

-This branch is use to develop blog and news management page for admin and its feature only for adding, editing, and deleting.
+This branch is use to develop blog and news management page for admin and its feature only to adding, editing, and deleting.

 ### Main feature